openshift/origin/examples/jenkins/pipeline/README.md

         $ oc new-app jenkins-ephemeral

-    Make a note of the Jenkins password reported by new-app.

-    Note: eventually this will be done automatically when you create a pipeline buildconfig.
+    Note: eventually the instantiation of the Jenkins server and service account will be done automatically when you create a pipeline buildconfig.

 5. Run this command to instantiate the template which will create a pipeline buildconfig and some other resources in your project: